 How I Live Now

 This Oscar nominated movie depicts yet another nuclear war, yet the backdrop is young love.
 Get the tissues out—this one is a bit of a tear jerker, too, as you shake your head at the suffering and misery one can cause the other, and mouth the word “no” in utter disbelief.

 This movie depicts a hauntingly real outlook on AI and the effects it has on society and the middle classes.
 One single mother is faced with a gruelling choice.

 A truly dystopian movie, where “getting older is [simply] not an option.”

-What feels as though something taken from the pages of Stephen King’s The Dome, “Between” offers more insight into the desperation of youth when all those above the age of 22 die in a town from what appears to be a mysterious virus.
-The kids can’t leave due to quarantine restrictions, and eventually the world forgets their existence.
+What feels as something taken from the pages of Stephen King’s The Dome, “Between” offers more insight into the desperation of youth when all those above the age of 22 die from what appears to be a mysterious virus.
+The kids can’t leave their small town due to quarantine restrictions, and eventually the world forgets their existence.

 But not all’s as it seems as the scientists swoop down.